ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 An example of such a program can be `AND(OR(condition_1, condition_2), condition_3)`, which implies that the transaction is valid if
 `condition_3` and at least one of `condition_1` or `condition_2` hold.

-ErgoScript is a high level developer-friendly language for writing smart-contracts that are then compiled to ErgoTree before being written to the blockchain.
+ErgoScript is a high-level developer-friendly language for writing smart contracts that are then compiled to ErgoTree before being written to the blockchain.
 The equivalent of the above program in ErgoScript will be `(condition_1 || condition_2) && condition_3`.

 ## Key Concepts

 1. Since Ergo is UTXO based, therefore ErgoScript has many UTXO-specific constructs such as `Box`, `INPUTS`, `OUTPUTS`, etc.
 A complete list is available [here](https://github.com/ScorexFoundation/sigmastate-interpreter/blob/develop/docs/LangSpec.md).
 A `Box` is essentially a UTXO and consists of up to ten registers for storing data.
-Similar to Bitcoin, a transaction spends one or more existing boxes (denoted using the `INPUTS` array), and creates one or more new boxes (denoted using the `OUTPUTS` array).
+Similar to Bitcoin, a transaction spends one or more existing boxes (denoted using the `INPUTS` array) and creates one or more new boxes (denoted using the `OUTPUTS` array).

 2. ErgoScript's syntax is a subset of Scala's.
 However, knowledge of Scala is not necessary to learn ErgoScript because the amount of Scala needed to write ErgoScript is tiny.
-That being said, some prior experience in Scala will definitely be useful in picking up ErgoScript and Scala is a [good language to have on your resume](https://insights.dice.com/2020/06/04/24-programming-languages-pay-top-salaries-scala/) anyway.
+That being said, some prior experience in Scala will
+be useful in picking up ErgoScript and Scala is a [good language to have on your resume](https://insights.dice.com/2020/06/04/24-programming-languages-pay-top-salaries-scala/) anyway.

 3. Like Scala, ErgoScript supports functional programming, which makes it easier